kaalam/document.source/kaalam/_posts/2018-2-4-why_jazz.md

 So we may think current frameworks like Tensorflow, Keras, MxNet, ... are all we need to create the advances AI needs, including such things as:

 <ul>
-	<li>Applying reinforcement learning outside highly abstract fields like board games.
-As Trump would put it: Making Tree Search great again!</li>
+	<li>Applying reinforcement learning outside highly abstract fields like board games.</li>
-	<li>Learning with something else than Gradient Descent.</li>
+	<li>Learning with something other than Gradient Descent.</li>
-	<li>Learning with something else than fully connected layers.</li>
+	<li>Learning with something other than fully connected layers.</li>
 	<li>Exploring ideas with the right amount of data naturally.
 Even with a billion rows, many conclusions can still be drawn from hundred
 	cases or less.</li>
-	<li>Creating semantic representations that do not make AI look stupid to laymen as soon as the initial "wow" fades out.</li>
+	<li>Creating semantic representations that are not "rectangular".</li>
 	<li>Finding safe and automated ways to work with all kinds of data sources.</li>
 	<li>Supporting scaling and the creation of APIs in a natural automatic and intuitive way.</li>
 </ul>